Link to Other

 Datasheet: Simulating an Old Color Photograph

-Outline, Class Assignments and datasheets are all in MS Word format.
+Some Outlines, Class Assignments and datasheets are in MS Word format.
 Some are large files with illustrations so be patient as they download.

 ...Continued from left.